What Is a Cacao Ceremony?

 How Can I Benefit from a Cacao Practice Without a Ceremony?

 Cacao ceremonies are wonderful, but they are not for everyone.
-Remember that Cacao ceremonies are a cultural practice that may not resonate with you.
-You can still integrate Cacao into your regular life.
-Try drinking it before meditation, or have a cup at the start of your day as a coffee alternative.
-A regular Cacao ritual just means you consume Cacao with consistency in a way that is meaningful to you.
+Remember that cacao ceremonies are a cultural practice, and it’s okay if they do not resonate with you.
+You can still integrate a cacao practice into your regular life, receiving many physical, emotional, mental, and even spiritual benefits.
+Try drinking it before getting active, or have a cup at the start of your day as a coffee alternative.
+A regular cacao ritual just means you consume cacao with consistency in a way that is meaningful to you.
 You can drink it alone, or in communion with someone special.
+You can also use it in cooking, adding it to smoothies or making your own chocolate at home (check out some recipes here to get you started!).